PixelGen: Improving Pixel Diffusion with Perceptual Supervision: Experiments

 \subsection{Ablation Experiments}

-We study the key components of PixelGen on ImageNet $256\times256$ under the same setup as \cref{sec:exp_baseline}.
-We first ablate each component in the framework, and then analyze the main hyperparameters within each component.
+We study the key components of PixelGen on ImageNet $256\times256$ under the same setup as \cref{sec-exp-baseline}.
+We first ablate each component and then analyze the main hyperparameters.

-\textbf{Effectiveness of each component.} \cref{tab:ablation_component} summarizes the contribution of each component.
-Starting from the JiT baseline, adding LPIPS loss yields a large performance gain in FID and IS.
-This supports our claim that local perceptual supervision is crucial in pixel space.
-Adding P-DINO loss enhances the global structure and brings further improvements.
-However, adding perceptual constraints on all timesteps may reduce sample diversity, resulting in a lower recall.
-To mitigate this, we adopt a noise-gating strategy during training.
-It disables perceptual losses at early 30\% timesteps with high noise.
-The noise-gating strategy recovers recall while keeping other metrics almost unchanged.
+\textbf{Effectiveness of each component.} \cref{exp-ablation-component} summarizes the contribution of each component.
+Starting from JiT, adding LPIPS substantially improves FID and IS, supporting the importance of local perceptual supervision in pixel space.
+Adding P-DINO further improves global structure and brings additional gains.
+However, applying perceptual losses at all timesteps reduces recall~\cite{pr_recall}, suggesting a fidelity-coverage trade-off when high-noise predictions are strongly aligned to clean-image features.
+We therefore use noise gating to disable perceptual losses during the first 30\% high-noise timesteps.
+This improves recall with only a small trade-off in FID and precision.

-\textbf{Loss weight of LPIPS.} We vary the weight $\lambda_1$ of LPIPS loss in \cref{exp: tab_ablation}(a).
-A small weight of 0.05 is too weak and leads to worse FID, while a large weight of 0.5 or 1.0 may slightly hurt recall.
-We set $\lambda_1=0.1$ as a good trade-off.
+\textbf{Loss weight of LPIPS.} We vary the LPIPS weight $\lambda_1$ in \cref{exp-ablation-lpips-weight}.
+A small weight of 0.05 gives weaker FID, while larger weights of 0.5 slightly reduce recall.
+We set $\lambda_1=0.1$ as a balanced choice.

-\textbf{Loss weight of P-DINO.} We ablate the weight $\lambda_2$ of P-DINO loss in \cref{exp: tab_ablation}(b).
-Increasing $\lambda_2$ generally improves FID and IS, but a large weight may reduce recall.
-We choose $\lambda_2=0.01$ by balancing quality and diversity.
+\textbf{Loss weight of P-DINO.} We ablate the P-DINO weight $\lambda_2$ in \cref{exp-ablation-dino-weight}.
+Increasing $\lambda_2$ generally improves FID, but larger weights can reduce recall.
+We set $\lambda_2=0.01$ to balance FID and recall.

+\textbf{Compatibility with REPA.} \cref{exp-ablation-repa} studies compatibility with the REPA~\cite{repa} loss.
+REPA improves JiT from FID 34.85 to 23.67 and PixelGen from 11.81 to 7.53, while PixelGen without REPA already outperforms JiT+REPA.
+Thus, perceptual supervision provides an effective objective for pixel diffusion, and it is complementary to REPA.